Screen Shot dilly beans

 8. Check every few days.
 Scrape, spoon or wipe out any mold that forms on top.

-9. Taste a bean starting after 5 days.
-When it has texture and taste you like, move to refrigerator.
-There they will keep for months (if they last that long!)
+9. Taste a bean starting after 7 days (5 in the heat of summer).
+When it has texture and taste you like, clean the top once more, then move to the refrigerator, where they will keep for up to 3 months.

 They say the toxin phasin needs to be decomposed by heating, and lacto- fermentation does not do that.